techylax/php_mailer/README.md

 # php_mailer

-1.Pull the code from repo.
+1. At First pull the code from repository.

 2. Than place the file to Local disk C/xampp/htdocs .